 I love the calls to solitude and returning to our roots.
 13 Things Mentally Strong People Don’t Do is a great book, go for it!

-Who would I recommend the 13 Things Mentally Strong People Don’t Do summary to?
+Who would I recommend our summary of 13 Things Mentally Strong People Don’t Do to?

-The 15 year old, who spends most of her afternoons entirely on Snapchat, the 37 year old New Yorker, who spends most of his time planning his days and weekends, to never eat alone, and anyone who’s angry at the world for not getting what they think they deserve.
+The 15-year-old who spends most of her afternoons entirely on Snapchat, the 37-year-old New Yorker who spends most of his time planning his days and weekends so he never has to eat alone, and anyone who’s angry at the world for not getting what they think they deserve.